-Finding the right job in the customer service sector, be it in a voice or non-voice process, can be both exciting and challenging.
-As you prepare for screening interviews, it's crucial to understand the specific expectations and questions that may come your way.
-Whether you're an entry-level candidate or an experienced professional, mastering these interviews can be a stepping stone toward landing the perfect role.
+Finding the right job in the customer service sector—whether in a voice or non-voice role—can be both exciting and challenging.
+As you prepare for screening interviews, it's important to familiarize yourself with the typical voice and non voice process interview questions that might be asked.
+Whether you're just starting out or bring years of experience, confidently handling these questions can be a crucial step toward securing your ideal position.

 Companies use the screening interview to filter out unsuitable candidates for BPO jobs and prepare a short list of suitable candidates.
 It may be done in person or over the phone.
 A screening interview is a candidate’s first interview during the hiring process for BPO jobs.
 It is when the recruiter determines if the candidate matches qualifications and role expectations and if they should move on to the next phase.
 For the candidates, it is an opportunity to ask questions about the company and their roles.
 Here are a few common interview questions and answers to ensure that you shine in every step of your career journey.